 And when your clients are taking a regular income, you can use our drawdown governance service to help you monitor the sustainability of your clients’ income and see when things are heading off track.

-Speak to your usual Royal London sales contact or visit our drawdown hub to find out more.
+Speak to your usual Royal London sales contact to find out more.